Karagul/portfolio-plotter/readme.md

     ## [1] 2

 The loop will now read through the transactions object, check how many different stocks there are and begin downloading one stock at a time.
 Then another loop within the main loop will subset the "transactions" object to "buy" and create a vector for each buy transaction.
 The vector will have the same length as the data frame that was downloaded using getSymbols().
-If the date of the newly created vector is before the date of transaction (=buy) from the "transactions" subset, then the value will be set to 0, otherwise the value will be set to the cost price of the stock, as set in the "transactions" subset.
+If the date of the newly created vector is before the date of transaction (e.g., = buy) from the "transactions" subset, then the value will be set to 0, otherwise the value will be set to the cost price of the stock, as set in the "transactions" subset.
 The same will be done with the stock volume that was purchased.
 If the date of the vector is before the transaction date, then the volume will be set to 0, otherwise to the volume set in the "transactions" subset.
+This way it is possible to address when the stock entered the portfolio, and from this time on, the price of the stock will deviate from the cost of the stock, causing either a gain or a loss.
 The inner loop will cycle through the whole "transactions" subset until every buy transaction has resulted in a price and volume vector.
 The total cost of all buy transactions so far will then can be calculated buy multiplying the tmp\_cost vector by the tmp\_vol vector and storing it in the tot\_cost vector.

-This tot\_cost vector will grow with every iteration of the loop, until all the buy transactions have been addressed.
+This tot\_cost vector will grow with every iteration of the loop until all the buy transactions have been addressed.
 The temporary loop vectors (tmp\_cost and tmp\_vol) will be merged with the respective stock data of the main loop.
 The newly created vectors in the merged data frame will be renamed by either "buyprice" or "buy\_volume", followed by a number of the respective loop iteration (= number of the buy transaction).
-After the first loop ends, one "buyprice" and one "buy\_volume" vector has been created for each corresponding buy transaction from the transactions subset.
+After the first loop ends, one "buyprice" and one "buy\_volume" vector have been created for each corresponding buy transaction from the transactions subset.
 Now, the vectors "tot\_cost" and "tot\_buyvol", which have been growing with every iteration, are merged with the previously pulled stock data.

 The second loop within the main loop does exactly the same as the previous sub-loop, but this time the transactions will be subset for "sell" transactions only.